-ORGC 738 APPLIED RESEARCH DESIGN
+ORGC 738 APPLIED RESEARCH (QUANTITATIVE METHOD)

-Former course number 538 Prerequisites: ORGC 502 & ORGC 504
+Prerequisites: ORGC 502 and ORGC 504

-Course in research methodology which stresses the need for theory development or framework as basis for organizational communications research.
+Core Course: Course in research methodology which stresses the need for theory development or framework as basis for organizational communications research.
 Current literature will be reviewed to include methodology employed and issues of theory building.
 Students will be guided in developing their own research design and empirical study.
+Taken during your second to last semester.

-ORGC 799 ORGANIZATIONAL COMMUNICATIONS COMPREHENSIVE EXAMINATION
+ORGC 799 COMPREHENSIVE EXAMINATION